 A simple tactic for vilifying smugglers is to call them ‘traffickers’.
 This usage not only undermines the efforts to combat trafficking, but also justifies anti-smuggling measures that ultimately make refugees and other migrants more vulnerable.

 Unfortunately, even high-quality news media often reproduce this labelling without realizing the political purpose it serves.

 In 2013, 30 July was designated as the World Day against Trafficking in Persons.
-Since last year’s observation, trafficking has largely been in the news for the wrong reasons.
+Too often, ‘trafficking’ is in the news for the wrong reasons.
 By using ‘trafficking’ only when it is warranted, we can support the fight against exploitation and take a stance against opportunistic uses of a powerful word.